Karlo-I/conviction/README.md

 ## Project Structure & File Descriptions

-- **`app.py`**: The main Flask application entry point.
-Handles all routing, session management, CSRF protection, and request/response flow, while delegating all database interactions to `models.py`.
+- **`app.py`**: Flask application entry point.
+Initialises the app, registers the `Psycopg2Wrapper` database compatibility layer, configures CSRF protection and session security, and registers all route blueprints.
+Delegates all routing to the `routes_*.py` files and all database interaction to `models.py`.
+- **`db.py`**: Database connection management.
+Contains the `get_db()` function and the `Psycopg2Wrapper` class that auto-converts SQLite `?` placeholders to PostgreSQL `%s`, allowing `models.py` to remain in SQLite syntax throughout.
 - **`models.py`**: The exclusive location for all SQL database queries.
-Contains organized functions for user authentication, append-only token ledger management, contribution fetching/validation, and quiz response tracking.
+Organised into sections: user authentication, token ledger management, contribution creation and validation, quiz response tracking, forces layer queries, heatmap aggregation, and platform config retrieval.
-- **`agent.py`**: The background AI digest agent.
-Triggered upon contribution submission, it analyzes the user's provided source excerpt, assesses its quality and gaps relative to the claim, and generates a plain-language summary for peer validators.
+- **`agent.py`**: The AI digest agent.
+Triggered on contribution submission via `background.py`, it analyses the user's source excerpt, assesses quality and gaps relative to the claim, cleans submission text, and writes a plain-language summary to `contribution_digests`.
+- **`background.py`**: Manages background thread execution for the AI agent, ensuring the HTTP request returns immediately while the digest is generated asynchronously.
-- **`quiz.py`**: Contains the rule-based classification logic for the diagnostic quiz, scoring user responses to route them to their most relevant systemic lens.
+- **`quiz.py`**: Rule-based classification logic for the diagnostic quiz.
+Scores user responses and routes them to their most relevant systemic lens.
+- **`viz.py`**: Queries the database to build the hierarchical data structure (categories → forces → lenses → issues → countries) required by the D3 zoomable sunburst visualisation.
-- **`seed.py`**: A dual-mode (SQLite/PostgreSQL) initialization script.
-It populates the database with the foundational structure (lenses, issues, indicators, and pre-approved forces) and a "Data Archive" system user, intentionally omitting external API data fetching to prioritize community-built evidence.
+- **`seed.py`**: Dual-mode (SQLite/PostgreSQL) initialisation script.
+Populates the database with five lenses, their issues and indicators, four seeded forces with evidence chains and cross-lens links, and a "Data Archive" system user.
+Triggered via the `/seed-data` web route in production.
-- **`schema.sql` & `schema_postgres.sql`**: The database schema definitions for local development (SQLite) and production (PostgreSQL), respectively.
-They establish the unified data architecture, cross-lens force links, and append-only token economy.
-- **`templates/`**: Contains all Jinja2 HTML templates (e.g., `lens.html`, `contribute.html`, `validate.html`, `heatmap.html`) that render the user interface and dynamically display data passed from the backend.
-- **`static/`**: Contains vanilla CSS for styling and JavaScript files (e.g., `heatmap.js` for Leaflet.js map rendering, `charts.js` for data visualization) to handle frontend interactivity without heavy frameworks.
+- **`routes_auth.py`**: Registration and login routes.
+Handles password hashing, session creation, and hCaptcha validation.
+- **`routes_lens.py`**: Lens and issue display routes.
+Fetches issues with community evidence, issue-level comments, and related forces for each lens page.
+- **`routes_contribute.py`**: Contribution submission route.
+Handles form validation, calls `models.create_contribution()`, triggers the background AI digest, and redirects to the confirmation page.
+- **`routes_validate.py`**: Peer validation routes.
+Displays the pending contributions queue, handles approve/reject votes, checks thresholds, and triggers force claim elevation.
+- **`routes_forces.py`**: Forces layer routes.
+Displays the forces index grouped by category and individual force detail pages with evidence chains and cross-lens links.
+- **`routes_visual.py`**: Visualisation routes.
+Serves the heatmap page, the `/api/heatmap` JSON endpoint (with conviction/least-heard modes), and the D3 sunburst data endpoint.
+- **`routes_quiz.py`**: Quiz routes.
+Renders the quiz, scores responses, enforces the 90-day retake gate, and saves results.
+- **`routes_main.py`**: Index and general routes.
+Renders the landing page with dynamic lens grid.
+- **`routes_info.py`**: Informational page routes — `/how_it_works`, `/privacy`, `/terms`, `/commitments`, `/changelog`.
+- **`schema.sql`**: SQLite schema for local development.
+- **`schema_postgres.sql`**: PostgreSQL schema for production on Render.
+Key differences: `SERIAL PRIMARY KEY` instead of `AUTOINCREMENT`, `ON CONFLICT DO NOTHING` instead of `INSERT OR IGNORE`, no `PRAGMA` statements.
+- **`Procfile`**: Tells Render to serve the app via gunicorn: `web: gunicorn app:app`.
+- **`countries.json`**: Full ISO country list used for the contribution country dropdown and heatmap coordinate lookup.
+- **`templates/`**: All Jinja2 HTML templates.
+Key templates: `layout.html` (base), `lens.html` (issue display with collapsible evidence and discussion), `contribute.html` (contribution form with conditional fields by type), `validate.html` (peer validation queue), `heatmap.html` (Leaflet.js map with mode toggle), `force.html` (force detail with evidence chain), `commitments.html` (platform commitments page).
+- **`static/css/styles.css`**: All application styling.
+- **`static/js/sunburst.js`**: D3 zoomable sunburst implementation.
+Receives hierarchical JSON from `viz.py` via the sunburst API endpoint and renders the interactive five-layer mechanism visualisation.

 ---